 Osteopaths work very hard to make treatment as painless as possible, but you may experience some discomfort during and after treatment.
 Your osteopath will warn you if they think that the technique that they are about to use is likely to be uncomfortable and will stop if you tell them that you are feeling too much pain.

-Following treatment about half of patients report some mild soreness in the area of their body that was treated, this can usually be relieved with an over the counter pain killer and will go away within 48 hours.
+Following treatment about half of patients report some mild soreness in the area of their body that was treated, this can usually be relieved with an over the counter pain killer and should go away within 48 hours.
 If you concerned in any way after treatment you should contact us and we will be happy to give advice.